Paul Van den Broeck

-Paul N. van den Broeck (18 September 1904 - 1 April 1972) was a Belgian bobsledder and ice hockey player who competed during the early 1920s.
-At the 1924 Winter Olympics in Chamonix he won a bronze medal in the four-man bobsleigh event.
-He was also a member of the Belgian ice hockey team which was eliminated in the first round of the 1924 Olympic tournament.
+Paul Norbert van den Broeck (18 September 1904 - 1 April 1972) was a Belgian bobsledder and ice hockey player who competed during the early 1920s.
+At the 1924 Winter Olympics in Chamonix, he won a bronze medal in the four-man bobsleigh event.
+He was also a member of the Belgian ice hockey team, which was eliminated in the first round of the 1924 Olympic tournament.